rizinorg/book/src/visual_mode/intro.md

 # Visual Mode

-The visual mode is a more user-friendly interface alternative to radare2's command-line prompt.
+The visual mode is a more user-friendly interface alternative to rizin's command-line prompt.
 It allows easy navigation, has a cursor mode for selecting bytes, and offers numerous key bindings to simplify debugger use.
 To enter visual mode, use `V` command.
 To exit from it back to command line, press `q`.

 ## Navigation